Oncorporation/OBS-shaderfilters/README.md

 # OBS-shaderfilters
-These are shader filters for OBS Studio 22+
+These are shader filters for OBS Studio 22+ using version 0.90 of the shaderfilter.

 ## Synopsis
 These filters are applied to your stream and can greatly enhance what is possible when streaming.